jobonaf/tutorial-hydrology/README.md

    - Changepoints detection
 8. **Estimating discharge with the rating curves**

-## Do the Tutorials Online
+## Option 1: Do the Tutorials Online

-You can interactively play with the tutorials in your browser without downloading anything:
+You can interactively play with the tutorials in your browser without downloading anything.
+This option is recommended for beginners.

 1. [Introduction to R and to the hydrological data](https://jobonaf.shinyapps.io/tutorialhydrology-intro/)
 2. [Plot the hydrological data](https://jobonaf.shinyapps.io/tutorialhydrology-plot/)
 3. [Fit the rating curve](https://jobonaf.shinyapps.io/tutorialhydrology-fit/)
 4. [Estimate the discharge using the fitted rating curve](https://jobonaf.shinyapps.io/tutorialhydrology-estimate/)

-## Do the Tutorials Locally
+## Option 2: Install the Package and Do the Tutorials Locally

-You can also download the tutorials and run them locally in your RStudio session.
+You can also install the R package `tutorialhydrology` and run the tutorials locally in your RStudio session.
+This option is recommended for those who know R or want to learn it.

 ### Requirements